 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-If a member of the ASA Only plan separates from state employment and later returns to state employment in a position covered by the ASA Only plan, the member is entitled to receive credit for the member’s years of participation in the plan before separation.
-Annual variable (employer share) contribution amounts forfeited by the employee may not be restored to the member’s account upon rehire.
+If you are a member of the ASA Only plan and you end service and later return to state employment in a position covered by the ASA Only plan, you are entitled to receive credit for your years of participation in the plan before you ended service.
+Your annual variable (employer share) contribution amounts are forfeited and will not be restored to your account upon rehire.

-New employees who elect the ASA Only plan and then rehire or return to state employment must resume membership in the plan, not the fund (PERF Hybrid plan).
+New employees who elect the ASA Only plan and then rehire or return to state employment must continue membership in the ASA Only plan, not the fund (PERF Hybrid).

-If your account balance is more than $1,000 ($1000.01 or more) and you do not request a distribution, payment will be deferred until March of the year following the time you are 70½.
+If your account balance is more than $1,000 ($1000.01 or more) and you do not request a distribution, payment will be deferred until March of the year after you turn 70½.
 At that time, a Required Minimum Distribution (RMD) will be processed.
-Rules pertaining to RMDs take precedence over any of the automatic cashout or rules regarding suspension.
+Rules about the RMD take precedence over any of the automatic cashout or rules regarding suspension.

 If your vested account balance is less than $1,000 and you have more than one year of participation, the account will follow the 20-year suspendable account process.

 If you have more than $1,000 or more than one year of service, your account balance will remain in the ASA Only plan.
-This is applicable until you elect a final distribution, partial withdrawal, or a minimum distribution payment is required.
-Or, your account balance falls below the required minimum balance to remain in the plan, you will receive the money in a lump sum.
+Your money will remain in the account until you elect a final distribution, partial withdrawal, or until a minimum distribution payment is required.
+If your account balance falls below the required minimum balance to remain in the plan, you will receive the money in a lump sum.

 You may think of the last day you work or the last day you were on payroll as your retirement date, but INPRS uses a different definition.
-INPRS uses an “effective date” for retirement.
-The effective date of your retirement can be no earlier than the first day of the month following your last day in pay status.
+INPRS uses an “effective date” for retirement benefits.
+The effective date of your retirement is the first day of the month after your last day in pay status.

 |EXAMPLE: Your last day in pay status is Aug.
 2. Your effective date of retirement is Sept.
 1.|

-If you have met age and years of participation requirements and have at least $15,000 in your ASA Only account balance, you may annuitize your ASA.
+If you meet age and years of participation requirements and you have at least $15,000 in your ASA Only account balance, you may annuitize your ASA.
 Your rollover account may be used in the calculation of the minimum account balance.
 That is, you may take this money as a lifetime monthly annuity payment.
-You can also choose to receive a distribution of the ASA funds when you retire from PERF or defer distribution to a later date.
+You can also choose to receive a distribution of the ASA funds when you retire from PERF or wait to receive your money until a later date.

-If you decide to annuitize your ASA, the balance of your ASA will be valued the day after receipt of your application.
+Your Annuity Savings Account (ASA) will be valued the day after receipt of your application.
 If your application is received after 4 p.m., your ASA will be valued the next business day.
-It will be transferred to a Fixed Value Fund in order to minimize loss while your request is being processed.
-You may transfer your monies between investment options at any time before INPRS receives your application.
+It will be transferred to a Fixed Value Fund in order to minimize loss while your request is processed.
+However, you may transfer your monies between investment options at any time before we receive your application.
 You may transfer monies via phone or online.

 Any trailing contributions and amounts remaining in your account following any cancellation of the annuity will be moved to the PERF Money Market Fund.
 You may also reallocate your money to any of the available investment options under the plan.

-The decision of how to receive the distribution of your ASA can have significant tax implications, and we urge you to consult with a tax advisor.
+How you decide to receive your ASA can have a huge impact on your taxes.
+We urge you to consult with a tax advisor.
 Customer service representatives can explain options to you, but cannot offer tax advice.
-The information below is included to aid you and your advisors with federal tax provisions as they apply to PERF benefits
+The information below is included to help you and your advisors with federal tax terms as they apply to PERF benefits.

-You can elect to receive a lump sum distribution of your ASA Only.
-However, the entire tax basis is recovered in total since there is no recurring payment.
-If it is a partial lump sum and partial annuity, the basis will be split between the two, and the annuity recovery will be based on your age.
-If you annuitize your ASA Only, the basis allocated to the monthly annuity payment is divided up and recovered over a mandatory number of monthly payments, as determined by applicable IRS regulations.
-Therefore, a portion of each monthly benefit paid to you is non-taxable, for as long as basis remains.
+You can choose to receive a lump sum distribution of your ASA Only.
+The entire tax basis is recovered since there is not a recurring payment.
+The annuity recovery will be based on your age.
+If you annuitize your ASA Only, the basis allocated to the monthly annuity payment is divided up and recovered over a set number of monthly payments.
+The IRS determines the rate of recovery.
+A part of each monthly payment will remain non-taxable as long as the basis remains.

-If contributions are received after the member has requested a final distribution and the total account balance has been paid, the contribution is accepted and another distribution is paid using the previous distribution instructions.
-If a member was paid a disbursement in error, INPRS will work to restore the money if the member subsequently returns to work.
+If INPRS receives contributions after you have requested a final distribution and the total account balance has been paid, INPRS will accept the contribution and pay another distribution using your previous distribution instructions.
+If you were paid a disbursement in error, INPRS will work to restore the money.

-When you are ready to apply for retirement benefits, select Member Login to access your PERF Online account.
+When you are ready to apply for retirement benefits, select Member Login to access your online account.
 Submitting your application online is quick and easy.
 You may also download a copy of the application here.